KDE/documentation-docs-krita-org/contributors_manual/optimising_images.rst

 Windows
 ~~~~~~~

-Windows has a build-in screenshot tool.
+Windows has a built-in screenshot tool.
 It is by default on the :kbd:`Print Screen` key.
 On laptops you will sometimes need to use the :kbd:`Fn` key.

 Linux
 ~~~~~